PaytmLabs/MobileChallenge/README.md

 ## Goal:

-#### Develop a currency conversion app that allows a user to convert an input value by any of the supplied rates.
+#### Develop a currency conversion app that allows a user to convert an input value by any of the supplied rates .

 - [ ] Fork this repo.
 Keep it public until we have been able to review it.
 - [ ] Android: _Java/Kotlin_ | iOS: _Swift_